odtufatih/vue-examples/vue-springboot-basic-example/README.md

 ### Production

-* In production we can build the vuejs application into the spring boot application and deploy as a single jar.
+* In production we can build the VueJS application into the spring boot application and deploy as a single jar.
 We can use frontend-maven-plugin and maven-resources-plugin plugins for this.

 * <font color="blue">npm run build</font> command builds the vue project and produces index.html and static files